 Write this all down.
 Full name, last known address you remember, birthday, the year which they married, anywhere where have they resided since, and any friends, relatives, linked.

-Unfortunately, even with a fantastic memory, the details would not help very much They chances are they have probably moved more than once, married, divorced and remarried AND ONCE AGAIN SINGLE AGAIN.!
+Unfortunately, even with a fantastic memory, the details would not help very much.
+The chances are they have probably moved more than once, married, divorced and remarried AND ONCE AGAIN, SINGLE AGAIN!

 Firstly assemble a background profile which will be a real challenge.

 Obviously you have a name.
 Then go to various online data which include birth records.
 This can be narrowed down with an approx. age and location of birth.
 Usually from this you can obtain names of mum and dad, and sister or brothers.

 Search marriage records to establish to whom they married and when.
 Very important in the case of the lady as she will have taken her husband’s surname usually.